learn-academy-2022-echo/week-6-assessment-ElijahBcodes/interview-questions.md

 action: "POST" location: /students  Create method makes a new instance of the model as an object.

-action: "GET" location: /students/new This uses the new method to makes a new student
+action: "GET" location: /students/new This uses the new method to display a form to the user.
+Users can add data into dc

 action: "GET" location: /students/2     The index method to get the student at id #2